Sunak meets Zelensky at G7 summit as hopes rise of Ukraine getting fighter jets

 Mr Zelensky is expected to take part in meetings with the G7 on Sunday.

-His presence will potentially bring him into contact with India’s Narendra Modi and Brazil’s Luiz Inacio Lula da Silva, who have not supported Ukraine like their western allies.
+He met India’s Narendra Modi on Saturday and will potentially come into contact with Brazil’s Luiz Inacio Lula da Silva.
+Both have not supported Ukraine like their western allies.

 Neither are G7 members, but India is being represented at the summit because it is the current G20 chair, while Brazil has been invited as a guest.